All Products

 Sample configurations

-This section provides examples of common configurations for different types of DLC jobs.
+The following examples show common parameter configurations for different training jobs.

 --job-execution-mode=Sync --enable-job-restart=True --max-num-of-job-restart=3 --fault-tolerant-policy=ExitCodeAndErrorMsg

-• Asynchronous training jobs (such as TensorFlow jobs)
+• Asynchronous training jobs (common for TensorFlow jobs)

 --job-execution-mode=Async --fault-tolerant-policy=OnFailure

-• Offline inference jobs (such as ElasticBatch jobs)
+• Offline inference jobs (common for ElasticBatch jobs)

 --job-execution-mode=Async --fault-tolerant-policy=OnFailure

-• You can configure additional parameters in the Other Configuration field.
-For more information, see Step 1: Configure additional parameters of fault tolerance monitoring.
+• You can configure additional parameters in the Other Configuration text box.
+For parameter details, see Step 1: Configure fault tolerance monitoring parameters.

 Note